jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Formats/timeseries.rst.txt

 last character; for example, files 99062109485o and 99062109485W together describe event 99062109485.
 Unlike the win32 data format, the data file is self-contained; the pick file is not required to use raw trace data.
-However, like the win32 data format, instrument locations are stored in an external human-maintained text file.
-Only UW-2 data files are supported by SeisIO; we have never encountered a UW-1 data file outside of Exabyte tapes and have no reason to suspect that any remain in circulation.
+However, like the win32 data format, instrument locations were stored in an external human-maintained text file.
+Only UW-2 data files are supported by SeisIO; we have never encountered a UW-1 data file except in Exabyte tapes from the 80s and have no reason to suspect that any are in circulation.

 `Win32\ <http://eoc.eri.u-tokyo.ac.jp/WIN/Eindex.html>`_: data format developed
 by the Earthquake Research Institute (ERI), University of Tokyo, Japan.
 Data